We Can Help!

 Definition of Domestic Violence or Family Violence

-Indiana Code 31-9-2-42 states “Domestic or family violence" means, except for an act of self defense, the occurrence of one (1) or more of the following acts committed by a family or household member:
+Indiana Code 31-9-2-42 provides a more detailed definition “Domestic or family violence" means, except for an act of self defense, the occurrence of one (1) or more of the following acts committed by a family or household member:

 (1) Attempting to cause, threatening to cause, or causing physical harm to another family or household member without legal justification.